omaraflak/omaraflak.github.io/markdown/cuda.md

 Some comments:

-- `Compute capability: 7.5` is important: when running kernels later you'll need to compile the code with `nvcc -arch=sm_75`.
+- `Compute capability: 7.5` is important: when running kernels later, you'll need to compile the code with `nvcc -arch=sm_75`.
 Modify the flag accordingly.
-- `Max threads per multiprocessor: 1024` refers to the number of ***Streaming Multiprocessors***, or SMs, which are the GPU cores.
+- `Max threads per multiprocessor: 1024` refers to the number of ***Streaming Multiprocessors***, or SMs.
+Those are the GPU cores.
 A streaming multiprocessor is what picks on up on **blocks** and runs the threads in them.
-It does not necessarily pick all blocks of a grid, which is why threads in a single block share memory, but not threads across multiple blocks.
+One SM does not necessarily pick up all blocks of a grid, which is why threads in a single block share memory, but not threads across multiple blocks.
 This GPU has `40` multiprocessors that can process `1024` threads each.
-That is a total of `40960` concurrent threads!
+That is a total of `40,960` concurrent threads!
 - `Warp size: 32`: when a block is executed on an SM, it is divided into ***warps***, and it's the warp that is actually sent to the SM.
 This GPU has `32` threads per warp.
-The *warp scheduler* is responsible for picking up threads to run, and send them as a warp to the SM for execution.
-This is not so important for us here, but it's good to know.
+The *warp scheduler* is responsible for picking up threads to run, and send them as a warp to the SM.
+That said, this is more of a hardware detail.
 - We'll get back to `Max block dimensions: [1024, 1024, 64]` and `Max grid dimensions: [2147483647, 65535, 65535]` later.

 For now, the single most important number is `Max threads per block: 1024`.